Acceptance Criteria

 Value

-The importance, worth or usefulness of something in relation to a driver.
-Also "a valued principle that guides behavior" (mostly used as plural, "values", or "organizational values").
+The importance, worth, or usefulness of something for fulfilling a purpose.
+Also: "a valued principle that guides behavior" (mostly used as plural "values", e.g. "organizational values").

 Values